hubtype/botonic/doc-botonic/docs/plugins/plugin-nlu.md

 To use Botonic NLU, you can create a bot using the NLU template by running `botonic new {BOT_NAME} nlu`.

-Alternatively, if you already have a project, you can follow the steps below to setup Botonic NLU:
+Alternatively, if you already have a project, you can follow the steps below to setup Botonic NLU.

 >## Setup